Amazon Elastic Compute Cloud: History

 These features were subsequently added on May 18, 2009.

 Amazon EC2 was developed mostly by a team in Cape Town, South Africa led by Chris Pinkham.
 Pinkham provided the initial architecture guidance for EC2 and then built the team and led the development of the project along with Willem van Biljon.

 Instance types

 Initially, EC2 used Xen virtualization exclusively.
 However, on November 6, 2017, Amazon announced the new C5 family of instances that were based on a custom architecture around the KVM hypervisor, called Nitro.
 Each virtual machine, called an "instance", functions as a virtual private server.
 Amazon sizes instances based on "Elastic Compute Units".
 The performance of otherwise identical virtual machines may vary.
-On November 28, 2017, AWS announced a bare-metal instance type offering marking a remarkable departure from exclusively offering virtualized instance types.
+On November 28, 2017, AWS announced a bare-metal instance, a departure from exclusively offering virtualized instance types.

 As of January 2019, the following instance types were offered: